avcopan/automech-toolbox/README.md

 # automech-toolbox

-This repository contains source code and build scripts for static exeuctables used by AutoMech.
+This repository contains source code and build scripts for static executables used by AutoMech.
 It also contains a recipe for a conda package that places these executables in a user's bin.